Himscipy/BPrune/Readme.rst

 BPrune is developed to perform inference and pruning of Bayesian Neural Networks(BNN) models developed with `tensorflow <https://www.tensorflow.org/>`_ and `tensorflow probability <https://www.tensorflow.org/probability>`_.
 The BNN's supported by the package are one which uses mean field approximation principle of VI i.e uses gaussian to define the priors on the weights.
-Currently, the pruning threshold is based on the signal to noise ratio thresholding.
+Currently, the pruning threshold is based on the signal to noise ratio threshold.

 Features:
 ---------